-Ford ASSET course to include an in-depth study of electronic engine controls on modern automobiles.
+Ford ASSET course to include an in-depth study of engine drivability and electronic engine controls on modern automobiles and trucks.
+Includes the study of basic and electronic ignition systems, early and modern fuel systems, and the repair and diagnosis of these systems.
 Emphasis on electronic engine control system theory of operation and repair to include discussion of sensors, processors and actuators, and system diagnosis and repair.
 On-board computer logic and strategies will also be presented.
 Preparation for ASE Certification.
-Students who successfully complete this course will receive Ford Motor Company certification in Electronic Engine Control.
+Students who successfully complete this course will receive Ford Motor Company certification in Electronic Engine Control and Diesel Engine Performance Diagnosis.

-ASSET - ELECTRICAL, ACCESSORIES AND AIR CONDITIONING 5 UNITS
+196 ASSET-ELECTRICAL, ACCESSORIES AND AIR CONDITIONING